 DEG as a member of KfW banking group

-DEG benefits considerably from being a part of KfW: thanks to KfW’s credit rating, it gets better terms in the capital market, and the joint use of more than 70 representative offices abroad at that time facilitates the local support for investors.
-These positive effects give a fresh boost to DEG’s private sector promotion in developing countries.
+In 2001, KfW acquires DEG – an important step towards pooling all activities within the field of German development cooperation.
+Since then, DEG has been a member of KfW Group and thus part of its international activities.
+DEG benefits considerably from being a part of KfW: Thanks to KfW’s credit rating, it gets better terms on the capital market, and the joint use of more than 70 representative offices abroad facilitates the local support for customers.
+These positive effects give a fresh boost to private sector promotion.

-In late 2007, DEG has approximately 380 employees, distributed over three locations in Cologne.
-The company needs more room and wants to gain in visibility – as in Cologne, DEG is less well known than in the rest of the world.
-By 2008, DEG’s new central office is built in Kämmergasse in the inner city: 14,500 square metres, 450 workplaces, conference rooms, an archive and a cafeteria.
-Only 250 metres from the central shopping area and – a must for Cologne residents – with a view to the city's famous cathedral.
-The move to the new DEG building and its opening take place in September 2008.
+In late 2007, approximately 380 employees work at DEG, distributed over three locations in the west of Cologne.
+In that year, DEG commits for the first time more than EUR 1 billion for entrepreneurial investments.
+It needs more room and wants to gain in visibility, as DEG is less well-known in Cologne than in the rest of the world.
+By 2008, DEG’s new central office is built in Kämmergasse, only 250 meters away from the Neumarkt and the city’s central shopping area, and with view of the Cologne Cathedral.
+The move to the new building and its opening take place in September 2008.

-And the company keeps growing: In 2017, DEG inaugurated its extension building of its "DEG-Campus" in Cologne’s city centre.
+And the company keeps growing: In 2017, DEG inaugurates its extension building, located just across from its main building.

-Today around 650 employees are ensuring this successful work by investing a great deal of commitment and expertise.
-They work in DEG's 21 locations around the globe.
+Today DEG has around 650 employees, who invest a great deal of commitment and expertise.
+They work not only in Cologne, but also in one of DEG's 18 offices around the globe.